-- Hinterland connections to the Core Network (rail, inland waterway or road if other hinterland connections are not an option) with adequate capacity and efficiency; - Port access aiming at providing safe maritime access in the form of breakwaters, access channels, locks and navigational aids; - Basic infrastructure in the form of internal basins, quay walls, jetties, backfills and land reclamation; - Reception facilities for oil and other waste, including residues from scrubbers, to meet environmental requirements; - Implementation of new facilities and technologies regarding use of alternative energy, e.g. LNG bunkering, shoreside electricity, etc., excluding any pilot actions.
+- Basic infrastructure in the form of internal basins, quay walls, jetties, backfills and land reclamation; - Reception facilities for oil and other waste, including residues from scrubbers, to meet environmental requirements; - Implementation of new facilities and technologies regarding use of alternative energy, e.g. LNG bunkering, shoreside electricity, etc., excluding any pilot actions.

-Union financial support shall not be given to:
+EU financial support will not be given to:

-- superstructure in the meaning of moveable commercially operated infrastructure, warehouses and others; - Any maintenance: - dedicated infrastructure and facilities for cruise ships;
+- superstructure in the meaning of moveable commercially operated infrastructure, warehouses and others; - Any maintenance; - dedicated infrastructure and facilities for cruise ships; - the expansion or construction of new cargo or passenger terminals in ports;